artbrock/holochain_docs/App-Development-API.md

 Returns the named property.
 Most of these properties are defined by the app developer, but there are a few that are system defined:

 - "_id" returns the hash of the holochain, which is it's id.
+- "_agent_id" returns your unique node id
-- "_agent_id" returns the indentifier string you used when initiating your chain
+- "_agent_name" returns the indentifier string you used when initiating your chain

 ### `expose <name> <as>`